Codium-ai/pr-agent/docs/docs/installation/qodo_merge.md

 ### GitHub Enterprise Server

-To use Qodo Merge application on your private GitHub Enterprise Server, you will need to contact us for starting an [Enterprise](https://www.codium.ai/pricing/) trial.
+To use Qodo Merge application on your private GitHub Enterprise Server, you will need to [contact](https://www.qodo.ai/contact/#pricing) Qodo for starting an Enterprise trial.

 ### GitHub Open Source Projects